jquaglia/bus-mall/README.md

 ## Bus Mall

-I'm in the process of building a market analysis app for BusMall.
+I built a market analysis app for BusMall.
 It surveys the customers in what product they like the most.
 At the end, a chart of the results and stats show up.
 At this point I'm customizing the chart to look decent.
 I also added local storage functionality to this so that the totals persist on page refresh.
 You can see this data in the chart.

 ### Author: Jason Quaglia